 Dr Lisa Roberts

 Lisa Roberts moved from Namibia to South Africa in 1994 to begin her tertiary education.
 She graduated from the University of Cape Town with a Bachelor of Science Degree, (majoring in Biochemistry and Microbiology), followed by a BSc (Hons) degree in Biochemistry.
-Lisa was subsequently employed as a Research Assistant and later a Scientific Officer in the Division of Human Genetics.
+Lisa was subsequently employed as a Research Assistant, Scientific Officer and later a Senior Scientific Officer in the Division of Human Genetics.
 In 2006, she registered as a part-time student and graduated with an MSc (Med) degree in Human Genetics the same year.
 Her Master’s thesis was titled “Mutation analysis of important retinal candidate genes: progressing from research to diagnostic service” and the degree was awarded with distinction.